-My name is Ilkka, I’ve been on this planet since 1981, and I love traveling, flying, photographing and as a new hobby, creating some amateur art (drawing etc).
+My name is Ilkka, I’ve born 1981 and I love traveling, flying, and photographing.

 I have suffered from several health problems since December 2016, including temporary loss of sensation on the whole left side of my body, chronic dizzyness/disorientation, daily burning sensations in my head, muscle weakness (legs & arms) and coordination problems.

-Also equipped with severe depression, type 1 diabetes, autonomic neuropathy, retinopathy, polyneuropathy and as the latest feature, a Charcot foot which took me to the wheelchair from June 2019 to January 2020.
+Also equipped with severe depression, type 1 diabetes, autonomic neuropathy, retinopathy, polyneuropathy and as the latest feature, a Charcot Foot which has put me to the wheelchair since June 2019.

-The first trip with the wheelchair (to Riga, Latvia) was a massive workload on me, but since I managed to have it done, I continued my journeys with the wheelchair.
-So in addition to Riga, I’ve rolled with my wheelchair in Split (Croatia), Zakynthos (Greece), Münich (Germany), Augsburg (Germany) and Berlin (Germany).
+The first trip with the wheelchair (to Riga, Latvia) was a massive workload on me, but since I managed to have it done, I continued my journeys.
+So in addition to Riga, I’ve rolled with my wheelchair in…

 In the beginning of February 2020 I also got the checkup lab results regarding my Lyme’s disease and everything related to it.
 The labs were good, because of the 16 most important results, only 4 were significantly bad.
 In the initial labs 3 months backwards, there were 11 bad rows in the 16 results.